markusmoenig/Eldiron-Website/content/blog/about/index.md

 Retro 3D dungeons and regions will be supported in either v1 or v1.5.
 I am working on a [procedural language](https://github.com/markusmoenig/RPU) just for that.

-Once Eldiron is in early-access you can download it here or on Steam.
+You can download the current pre-release in [Releases](https://github.com/markusmoenig/Eldiron/releases).

 Join the community on [Discord](https://discord.gg/ZrNj6baSZU) to get in contact.